ibm-cloud-docs/containers/cs_firewall.md

     1. Allow all TCP, UDP, VRRP, and IPEncap traffic between worker nodes on the public and private interfaces. {{site.data.keyword.containerlong_notm}} uses the VRRP protocol to manage IP addresses for private load balancers and the IPEncap protocol to permit pod to pod traffic across subnets.
     2. If you use Calico policies, or if you have firewalls in each zone of a multizone cluster, a firewall might block communication between worker nodes.
 You must open all worker nodes in the cluster to each other by using the workers' ports, workers' private IP addresses, or the Calico worker node label.

-2. Allow the IBM Cloud infrastructure (SoftLayer) private IP ranges so that you can create worker nodes in your cluster.
+2. Allow the IBM Cloud infrastructure private IP ranges so that you can create worker nodes in your cluster.
-    1. Allow the appropriate IBM Cloud infrastructure (SoftLayer) private IP ranges.
+    1. Allow the appropriate IBM Cloud infrastructure private IP ranges.
 See [Backend (private) Network](/docs/infrastructure/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#backend-private-network).
-    2. Allow the IBM Cloud infrastructure (SoftLayer) private IP ranges for all of the [zones](/docs/containers?topic=containers-regions-and-zones#zones) that you are using. **Note**: You must add IPs for the `dal01`, `dal10`, `wdc04` zones, and if your cluster is in the Europe geography, the `ams01` zone.
+    2. Allow the IBM Cloud infrastructure private IP ranges for all of the [zones](/docs/containers?topic=containers-regions-and-zones#zones) that you are using. **Note**: You must add IPs for the `dal01`, `dal10`, `wdc04` zones, and if your cluster is in the Europe geography, the `ams01` zone.
 See [Service Network (on backend/private network)](/docs/infrastructure/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#service-network-on-backend-private-network-).

 3. Open the following ports:
     - Allow outbound TCP and UDP connections from the workers to ports 80 and 443 to allow worker node updates and reloads.